-FACT: Each year, over 50 people are killed and more than 1,130 seriously injured as pedestrians on or around NSW roads.
+FACT: Each year, around 51 people are killed and around 970 seriously injured as pedestrians on or around NSW roads.

 Everyone is a pedestrian at some time or another.
 People on foot are the most vulnerable road user, and need to take extra care on and around the road to protect themselves.